Playing it Safe

 The Peterson Advantage

-Playground mulch and engineered wood fiber can be made a number of ways as long as it meets ASTM and ADA standards.
+Playground Chips/Mulch can be made a number of ways as long as it meets ASTM and ADA standards.
 Every manufacturer has a different method based on their equipment and feedstock.

 EWF is commonly made from wood chips by re-grinding them through a horizontal grinder to create a fibrous edge giving better impact resistance and interlocking abilities for wheelchair accessibility.